dev-joshc/Project-Toast/README.md

 # Project-Toast
-IT Projects and Contributions Portfolio Display
+IT Projects and Portfolio Display

 Table of Contents